natalie-az/Replication-Scripts-MA/README.md

-# Replication-Scripts-MA
+The Illusion of Inclusion:  Assessing the Effects andGendered Implications of Power Sharing

 Master's thesis in Political Science,

-The Illusion of Inclusion:  Assessing the Effects andGendered Implications of Power Sharing

 University of Oslo
 Peace Research Institute Oslo (PRIO)